ember-template-lint/ember-template-lint/docs/rule/no-passed-in-event-handlers.md

   - object -- An object with the following keys:

-    - `ignore` -- An array of event handler names to ignore.
+    - `ignore` -- An object with the following keys/values:

+      - key: string -- The name of the element or mustache statement to ignore event handlers for
+      - value: array -- Event handler names.
 Event handler names should exclude the @ when specifying those intended for named arguments.
 This rule will ensure both non-named arguments and named arguments are both ignored appropriately.

       eg.

       Given the following configuration:

       ```json
+      {
+        "ignore": {
+          "MyButton": ["click"]
+        }
-      { "ignore": [click] }
+      }
       ```

       Both `click` and `@click` will be ignore as violations of this rule.